-the impact of both the pandemic and the UK's transition from the EU has been given much consideration throughout 2021.
-The Society has noted the recent increase in inflation (Retail Price Index - RPI) with expectations for this to peak at 7% during early 2022.
-Whilst the impacts are still to materialise, the Society anticipated increases in the Bank of England interest rates and these have been factored into corporate planning assumptions.
-The Society has also noted ongoing pressures in the UK's standard of living with sharp rises in both fuel and food prices which could have an impact on members' ability to repay mortgages in a timely manner and may mean that members face financial vulnerability and decreased disposable saving income.
-The Society will continue to assess members' needs throughout this period and ensure any vulnerabilities are appropriately managed.
+the combined impact of the COVID-19 pandemic, the cost of living crisis and the UK's transition from the EU has been given much consideration throughout 2022.
+The Society has noted the recent increase in inflation (Retail Price Index - RPI) with expectations for this to peak at 12% during early 2023.
+2022 has seen a return to a rising interest rate environment.
+The Bank of England has increased interest rates steadily through 2022 - from historic lows to 3.50% at the end of the year.
+Active management of the Society's product portfolio has been ongoing, with increases to product interest rates throughout 2022.
+The Society has also noted ongoing pressures on the UK's standard of living, with sharp rises in both fuel and food prices which could impact on Members' ability to repay mortgages in a timely manner and may mean that Members face financial vulnerability and decreased disposable savings income.
+The Society will continue to assess Members' needs throughout this period and ensure any vulnerabilities are appropriately managed.

-Through the process of business, capital and liquidity planning, including stress testing of adverse economic and interest rate scenarios to date, the Directors are satisfied the Society has sufficient capital and liquid resources and appropriate management control processes to allow it to withstand such impacts.
+Through business capital and liquidity planning, including stress testing of adverse economic and interest rate scenarios, the Directors are satisfied the Society has sufficient capital and liquid resources and appropriate management control processes to allow it to withstand such impacts.

 The Society is exposed to the potential for growing entries into the market in which we operate.
-Following COP26 and the requirements from the PRA in relation to climate risk, more incumbent organisations are reviewing their propositions in the market and as a result the Society may experience increased market competition, which will need to be factored into decision making and aligned to the Society's mission.
+Following COP27 and the evolving requirements from the PRA in relation to climate risk, more organisations are reviewing their propositions in the market and, as a result, the Society may experience increased market competition, which will need to be factored into decision-making and aligned to the Society's mission.

-The Society will also need to ensure transformational risk (which could impact strategy) is appropriately managed through 2022 and beyond which could be exacerbated by the transition to a new Chair and CEO within the first half of 2022, coupled with the employment of a new full time Chief Risk Officer (commenced role 4th January 2022).
-The Board and the Executive will need to ensure appropriate controls and reporting are in place to ensure a smooth transition during this period and focus is maintained on the Society's vision and mission.
+The Society will also need to ensure transformational risk (which could impact strategy) is appropriately managed through 2023 and beyond.
+The Board and the Senior Leadership team will need to ensure appropriate controls and reporting are in place during this period and focus is maintained on the Society's vision and mission.